CoCollective

 Creating real-time WWII assets for the Pearl Harbor Museum

-At CoCollective Studio, we were thrilled to work with Squint Opera on the Maritime Museum of Pearl Harbor: developing accurate World War II 3D assets.
+At CoCollective Studio, we were thrilled to work with Squint Opera on the Pearl Harbor museum.

 Our client required fully optimized, real-time models for an immersive exhibition, highlighting key aircrafts, battleships, and munitions from the Second World War.